Ife North

 Ife North is a Local Government Area in Osun State, Nigeria.
 Its headquarters are in the town of Ipetumodu in the north of the area at.
+The current chairman of the council is Ayoola E. Adeyeba.

 It has an area of 889 km^{2} and a population of 153,694 at the 2006 census.

 The postal code of the area is 220.

 History

 Ife North local government area with headquarters at Ipetumodu was created on 3 May 1989.
 Before its creation, it formed part of the defunct Oranmiyan Local Government area with Ile-Ife as council headquarters.
 When it was created it consisted of Origbo towns (which are Ipetumodu, Eduanbon, Moro, Yakoyo, Asipa, and Akinlalu) and Modakeke.
 Modakeke was initially part of the council area.
 It was during the period of late General Sanni Abacha (1993-1998) when new local councils were created that Modakeke (with three wards) was exercised out of Ife North ad made part of the newly created Ife East Local Government.